RobTillaart/FRAM_I2C/README.md

 ### high

+- improve **FRAM32** that can write over the 64 KB border without problems.
+  - Would cause extra checking ==> overhead.
+  - now it is responsibility user.
+  - do we want/need this?

 ### medium

 - **write()** and **writeBlock()** might write beyond the end of FRAM
   - now it is responsibility user.
   - testing would degrade performance?